CeliChi/dsba-platform/README.md

-Let me explain how the project work:
+Let us explain how the project work:

 Firstly, the project aim to build a docker and realize the most classical model in the machine learning -- using RandomForestClassifier to classify the iris dataset.

 You will find all model code in the '.py' scripts:
+- get_path.py: used to get the project path, and create relevant directories.
 - preprocessing.py: used for dataset loading, splitting, and exploratory data analysis through visualizations.
 - model_training.py: defines and trains a RandomForestClassifier, then saves the trained model to model.pkl and invokes evaluation.
 - model_evaluation.py: computes standard performance metrics and generates a confusion matrix.